Bias Incidents Reporting & Response

 What Happens When I Report a Bias Incident?

+All internal reports will receive prompt attention.
 Reports will be treated seriously and as confidentially as possible.
 Once a report is submitted, it is reviewed by The Office for Institutional Diversity.
 The Dean for Institutional Diversity, or designee, will contact you to discuss the details of the incident, provide you with any support or resources, and work with you to reach a timely resolution.
+This process is intended to seek a resolution for reports of bias incidents and discriminatory harassment.
+It is not a process of fact finding in order to determine whether the DHSM policy has been violated.
 Resolutions can include an educational process such as conflict mediation or restorative justice and/or a formal, disciplinary or grievance process.

 While not all bias incidents rise to the level of a violation of Reed's DHSM policy, the Dean for Institutional Diversity, or designee, can help you evaluate whether you wish to pursue disciplinary action against a member of our campus community through our formal adjudication or grievance processes.